 All right, your calls next.

-Why is it maybe you feel the same way as me?
+Why is it, maybe you feel the same way as me.

-It's like you there's such an urgency.
+It's like there's such an urgency.

-I thought with the president today, and I told you in 2016 he's gonna govern as a conservative.
+And I told you in 2016 he's going to govern as a conservative.

-I turned out to be right, warned you in 2008 and seven that Obama's a rigid, radical left-wing ideologue.
+Warned you in 2008 and 2007 that Obama's a rigid, radical, left-wing ideologue.

-Uh that turned out to be true, and his policies would fail.
+That turned out to be true, and his policies would fail.

-We have been telling you about the deep state, and I've been telling you lately, so those of you that doubted and are doubting that Trump's gonna be so unrelenting tenacious in the fight for this border wall money, and it was just a shift in strategy.
+And I've been telling you lately, those of you that doubted and are doubting, that Trump's going to be so unrelenting, tenacious in the fight for this border wall money, and it was just a shift in strategy.

 I think I'll be proven right there, too.